- Specialist Services

 What is the outlook with hip dysplasia?

 The outlook or prognosis with hip dysplasia and the associated osteoarthritis is generally good.
 As mentioned above many dogs can be managed successfully with conservative treatment involving modification of exercise and weight, with or without the need for anti-inflammatory painkiller drugs.
-Those that fail to respond satisfactorily may necessitate reconstructive (triple pelvic osteotomy) or salvage (total hip replacement or femoral head removal) surgery.
-The outcome of these procedures is generally good, albeit that there are potential complications.
+Those that fail to respond satisfactorily may necessitate reconstructive procedures (DPO or TPO) or salvage surgery such as total hip replacement.
+The outcome of these procedures is generally very good, albeit that there are potential complications.

 If you have any queries, please do not hesitate to contact us.